burchcatwit/password_manager/README.md

 # Running the site

+-Run "npm install" in the root directory

+-Add the link to the database in index.js

+## Running the backend

+- Make sure that your current directory is "backend"

+- Run "node index.js"

+## Running the frontend

--Make sure that your current directory is password-manager
+- Make sure that your current directory is root

--Run npm start
+- Run "npm start"

--Go to [http://localhost:3000](http://localhost:3000) and the site should be viewable.
+- Go to [http://localhost:3000](http://localhost:3000) and the site should be viewable.

 ### Features

--A landing page that can be customized
+- A landing page that can be customized

--A page to view all website information associated with that account
+- A page to view all website information associated with that account

--A page to generate new secure passwords
+- A page to generate new secure passwords